cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   might be useful to have interactive mapping capability so that the validated changes can be evaluated under real network conditions whenever required by the testers.
 Whether real-time interaction between virtual and real network is mandatory is a configurable parameter.
 Adequate validation guards have to be enforced at both twin and physical network.
-Enabling real-time interaction in network digital twin is a catalyst to achieving autonomous networks or self-driven network.
+Enabling real-time interaction in Network Digital Twin is a catalyst to achieving autonomous networks or self-driven network.

   Logic:
   : Network digital twin facilitates optimal resource allocation and configuration, enhancing efficiency and performance.
 They enable comprehensive troubleshooting maintenance and control by diagnosing issues in the digital twin.
-Moreover, network digital twins play a crucial role in planning and deployment, allowing for the simulation of new designs and configurations to anticipate their effects before implementation.
+Moreover, Network Digital Twins play a crucial role in planning and deployment, allowing for the simulation of new designs and configurations to anticipate their effects before implementation.